Thursday, January 14, 2010

 *“Association Between Pathologic Gambling and Parkinsonian Therapy as Detected in the Food and Drug Administration Adverse Event Database” by Ana Szarfman, MD, PhD, P. Murali Doraiswamy, MD, Joseph M. Tonning, MD, MPH, and Jonathan G. Levine, PhD published in the Archives of Neurology in February of 2006.

 Sinemet (Levodopa) & Gambling!
-Who Knew???
+Who Knew?

 "There have been reports of patients experiencing intense urges to gamble, increased sexual urges, and other intense urges, and the inability to control these urges while taking one or more of the medications that increase central dopaminergic tone and that are generally used for the treatment of Parkinson’s disease, including SINEMET.
 Although it is not proven that the medications caused these events, these urges were reported to have stopped in some cases when the dose was reduced or the medication was stopped.
 Prescribers should ask patients about the development of new or increased gambling urges, sexual urges or other urges while being treated with SINEMET.
 Patients should inform their physician if they experience new or increased gambling urges, increased sexual urges, or other intense urges while taking SINEMET.
 Physicians should consider dose reduction or stopping the medication if a patient develops such urges while taking SINEMET."